tenergy05/DBProxy/architecture.md

 **Key Design Principles:**
 - jit-server is the **only** source of truth for grants
-- jit-proxy is **stateless for authorization** (queries jit-server per connection, does not store long-lived grant state; maintains per-connection state for recording/prepared statements/nonce cache)
+- jit-proxy is **stateless for grant authority** (does not persist approvals/grants; queries jit-server per connection); **stateful per connection** for protocol parsing, prepared statement maps, cancel key mapping, and recording
 - Database clients remain **unmodified**
 - All sessions are **recorded** for compliance
 - `bundle_id` enables accurate **attribution** of sessions to grants